veryMaker/signum-node/README.md

 ## Updating the Phoenix Wallet

 Since V3.0 the Phoenix Wallet is available as built-in alternative to the classic wallet.
+Within a release of the node software automatically the latest available release of the Phoenix wallet will be applied.
-As the Phoenix Wallet is a project apart from this repository one need to update it from time to time.
+As the Phoenix Wallet is a project apart from this repository the node and wallet software have different release cycles.
+Therefore, an additional update script (at this moment only for Linux/MacOS) is provided.
-The update process is semi-automated, i.e. one needs to trigger the update script which sites in `./ci`.

-**Inside** `./ci` run `./updatePhoenix.sh`
+Just run `./update-phoenix.sh`, which is available in the distribution package

 # Releasing